Fastify 中文文档 (master)

 Note: using an arrow function will break the binding of this to the Fastify Reply instance.

-Note: using decorateReply will emit a warning if used with a reference type:
+Note: using decorateReply will throw and error if used with a reference type:

 // Don't do this